joelchrono12/joelchrono12.ml/_posts/2021-12-29-adding-mastodon-comments-to-jekyll-blog-2022.md

 Secondly, we have some `div` elements that are not really that important, it is up to your CSS too.

-Last, we call a couple of script elements that will contain the main javascript code we'll use.
+Last, we call a couple of script elements that will contain the main JavaScript code we'll use.

 # The good stuff